 - Domain/host certificate key

 - Non-Internet accessible server

-- all installation media is downloaded from separate network and transferred to the server
+- All installation media is downloaded from network and transferred to the server

 - Web browser access to ports 443 and 8800 on the application host